instana/instana-grafana-datasource/CONTRIBUTING.md

 `yarn test` will start the karma runner and execute all tests in the specs folder.

+## Screenshots

+The actual screenshots are from https://current-instana.instana.io with "java AND ip-172-31-16-128.ec2.internal" (where ip is removed in screen) as dynamic focus and a sliding time window of 6 hours.
+Showcaseable metrics are
+* Built-In -> Processes -> user.cpu
+* Custom -> Java virtual maschine -> metrics.gauges.gauge.response.healthcheck

 ## Publishing a New Version

 * Run `yarn install`.